How to Fix “The Default Gateway is Not Available” Error?

 Looking for Driver Locally

-5. After that, click on the Let me pick from a list of available drivers on my computer option.
+5. Click on Let me pick from a list of available drivers.

 Updating Network Driver